jadenlin0106/notebooks/tensorflow/object-detection/2_convert_VOC_to_record.md

    Also, the program generated the `label_map.pbtxt` for next step: [3_start_to_train](./3_start_to_train.md).

-   Notice: label_map.pbtxt of training and testing should be the same.
+   Notice: label_map.pbtxt and label_map_from_test.pbtxt should be the same.